cooklang/cooklang-org/content/docs/spec.md

 date: 2021-05-20T19:30:08+10:00
 draft: false
 weight: 1
-summary: This is the specification and reference for writing a recipe in Cooklang.
+summary: This is the specification and reference for writing a recipe in CookLang.
 ---

 * [The .cook Recipe Specification](#the-cook-recipe-specification)